liblava/liblava/README.md

 ## Collaborate

-You can use the [issue tracker](https://github.com/liblava/liblava/issues) to report any bug or compatibility issue
+Use the [issue tracker](https://github.com/liblava/liblava/issues) to report any bug or compatibility issue

 :heart: Thanks to all **[contributors](https://github.com/liblava/liblava/graphs/contributors)** making **liblava** flow...